villacu/MoMentS/README.md

 2. If the video remains inaccessible, submit `"NA"` as the answer_key for the entries related to that video.
 3. Invalid entries will be excluded from accuracy computation

-### Submission

-To evaluate your model's performance:
-1. Generate predictions for all questions in the required JSON format
-2. Submit your predictions to [emilio.villa@mbzuai.ac.ae](mailto:emilio.villa@mbzuai.ac.ae)
-3. You will receive an accuracy report with global and per ToM ability scores within 1-3 working days

 *Note: An automated evaluation platform is currently under development.*